Ten Great Equine-Related Charities for Your Holiday Gift Giving List

 All net proceeds from the Gallop Stallion Services Auction go to the Ronald McDonald House Charities of Spokane, enabling them to continue serving hundreds of families.

 CLICK HERE to view their website.

 2) American Quarter Horse Foundation

-The AQHF mission is to connect horses and people through charitable giving to develop and support programs or initiatives that preserve our horse’s legacy and further the overall well-being of the American Quarter Horse and the people who comprise the Quarter Horse family.
+The AQHF mission is to connect horses and people through charitable giving to develop and support programs or initiatives that preserve our horse’s legacy and further the American QuarteHorse’s overall well-beingse and the people who comprise the Quarter Horse family.

 From supporting dreams through scholarships to changing the landscape of equine welfare and medicine to connecting thousands of people to the horse each year; the Foundation is dedicated to helping you make a transformative impact in our industry.

 CLICK HERE to visit the website for more information.

 The NSBA Foundation is a registered 501(c)3 organization that provides funding to support the efforts of the Association through programming specific to the equine industry and the NSBA Membership.
 The foundation supports many programs including the Trainers Crisis Fund, Equestrian with Disabilities, Education, and Heroes on Horses.

 The NSBA Trainer Crisis Fund was established to support horse trainers and their families who find themselves in a situation of financial need as a result of sudden and demonstrable hardship, the disaster of a severe and unexpected nature, or from serious physical illness or injury.

 Each year, the NSBA Foundation offers a $2,000 scholarship to a NSBA youth member who applies and meets the scholarship criteria.
 The program is open to applications which will be attending an accredited college or university on a full-time basis for a minimum of 12 credit hours.